Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 Please see the current RepRapFirmware limitations at [Duet 3 firmware with CAN expansion configuration limitations](/User_manual/RepRapFirmware/CAN_limitations).

 ## Microstepping
-While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver, however the firmware still uses microsteps internally to represent moves.
+While in closed loop mode step pulses are not sent to the stepper motor driver in the same manner as an open loop driver; however firmware versions prior to 3.5 still use microsteps internally to represent moves.

 To that end the microstep setting for the 1HCL should be high enough to use the full encoder CPR. e.g. if the encoder is 1000 PPR (so 4000 CPR) and the full steps/rev of a 1.8 degree/step motor is 200, then the microstepping needs to be at least 4000/200 = 20 to make use of the full resolution of the encoder.